-Do you have an idea that can improve lives for children?
+Do you have an idea that can improve Education for children in Ghana?

 What is Reach for Change?